cagerton/nail-salon/README.md

 ## Changes

-### 0.2.(tbd)
+### 0.2.3
-* Fixes scale_dimensions for extremely narrow images
+* Fix scale_dimensions for extremely narrow images
 * Add support for cropping, quality controls, and additional interface options through `convert(...)`
 * Deprecate `scale_and_orient`, which is now implemented using `convert(...)`
 * Switch to using `serde_wasm_bindgen` and manual TypeScript types + helpers
-* Adds additional build steps using `build.sh` to support the extra TypeScript
+* Add additional build steps using `build.sh` to support the extra TypeScript
-* Introduces the `ImageWorkerPool` which supports concurrent workers and execution limits
+* Introduce the `ImageWorkerPool` which supports concurrent workers and execution limits
+* Limit jpeg scaling to 2x the image size to improve resize quality, set Lanczos3 as the default filter

 ## Typical usage
 ```typescript